Nestled under the gum trees by the creek, two-bedroom Glen Morris, 6km north of Clare, offers peace and seclusion.

 In all weathers the beautiful property has something to offer.
 Enjoy meandering walks through the trees or let the kids run free, and the dogs off-leash to romp on the grassy slope.

-Your cooked breakfast local bacon, farm eggs, mushrooms, tomatoes and freshly ground coffee or tea, all provided can be eaten in the dedicated breakfast parlour.
+Your cooked breakfast local bacon, farm eggs, mushrooms, tomatoes can be eaten in the dedicated breakfast parlour.
 Alternatively, you can walk through the French doors onto the back slated courtyard and enjoy more lovely, unimpeded vistas of trees and paddocks from the table and chairs by the secure yet discreet dog run.

 The charming, character master bedroom with its white-washed walls and Edwardian dressing table has a queen-sized bed with Posturpedic mattress.
 The view through the window overlooks a swathe of gum trees.